SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. Create a `models/song.js`

-1. Open the file and create a model with:
+1. Open the file and create a model with properties like:

 ```js
   name: String,